reneleogp/ML-Prediction-LoL/readme.md

 ## Models

-I used two models a GBOOST and a Deep neural network being the Gradient boosting the best with an accuracy up to 91%.
+I used two models for training:

+- A Gradient Boosting using the sklearn implementation with the following parameters: `n_estimators=55` and `learning_rate=0.14`

+  **NOTE: I used a Stratified K Fold to test the algorithm in order to get a more accurate result.**
+-